The Particle か III: Indirect Question

 The one who climbed the mountain yesterday was Kenta.

 In Ex.
-2, the particle no の is used to change kinō yama wo nobotta きのう山を登った into a nominal phrase exactly.
-It is essentially the “one” in the sentence with no intervening “who” being necessary.
-This should not be new information at this point as we’ve seen plenty of sentences in which whole phrases, whether they end in adjectives or verbs, modify nouns.
-Now you just know a little more about what’s going on.
+2, the particle の is used to change きのう山を登った into a nominal phrase1, and it is essentially the “one” in the sentence with no intervening “who” being necessary thanks to the 連体形 of 昇った.
+This should not be new information at this point, as we have seen plenty of sentences in which whole phrases, whether they end in adjectives or verbs, modify nouns.

 3. 巨大きょだいさかながあのサメをんだ。